 Renfrew Restaurant with Quality, Quantity & Taste

-Most locals know about us already; but for those who don’t or want to hear a restaurant story that spans over 30 years, then get your coffee and sit down for a read.
+Most locals know about us already; but for those who don’t and wish to hear a restaurant story that spans over 55 years, then get your coffee and sit down for a short read!

 Nick Karavidas grew up in a small mountain village in Greece and immigrated to Montreal, Canada, when he was 10 years old.
 As soon as he could, he started working.
 Nick’s talents naturally lead him to the restaurant industry, where he’s been for over 40 years.

-In 1984, destiny found him in Renfrew, Ontario, where he had saved enough money to purchase Jim’s.
-A year later, he invested in the property next door (a clothing store at the time) where he knocked out a wall, renovated it into pub and registered for a liquor licence.
+In the early 80’s, destiny found him in Renfrew, Ontario.
+In 1984, Nick had saved enough money to purchase Jim’s.
+A year later, he invested in the property next door (a children’s clothing store at the time, called Busy Bee) where he knocked out a wall, renovated it into pub and registered for a liquor licence.
 He called it, Thursday’s.

-Nick operated the restaurant & bar under Jim’s for several years until 1990 when he changed it to Coco Jarry’s, bringing a little tropical flair to Renfrew.
-Later, he knocked out another wall, built a bar on the restaurant side and connected the two, creating The Thirsty Parrot Cocktail Bar to match the tropical feel of the restaurant side.
+Nick operated the restaurant under Jim’s for several years until 1990 when he changed it to Coco Jarry’s, bringing a little tropical flair to Renfrew.
+Later, he changed the name of Thursday’s to The Thirsty Parrot Cocktail Bar to match the tropical feel of the restaurant side.

 Coco Jarry’s Restaurant Now

-It’s been over 30 years now that Nick’s owned and operated Coco Jarry’s.
+It’s been 35 years now that Nick’s owned and operated Coco Jarry’s.
 It’s changed a lot, besides the name, since the days when it was known as Jim’s.

-Keeping Up With the Times: Gluten-Free Menu Options
+Keeping Up With the Times: Gluten-Free & Vegetarian/Vegan Menu Options

 We’re also happy to say we’re keeping up with the times.
-Specifically, more guests are coming in making us aware of their gluten intolerances.
-On tap, we offer a gluten-free option (at the moment, Strongbow Gold cider) and the kitchen is always happy to adjust menu items.
+Specifically, more guests are coming in making us aware of their food intolerances.
+On tap, we offer a gluten-free option (at the moment, Bud Light which is a rice beer) and the kitchen always does their best to adjust ingredients to suit food choices.